 Paul Christie, CEO of Walk Japan, knows this part of the country intimately, and recommends these seven seasonal and specialty dishes you just have to try when travelling through this beautiful corner of the country.

-A simple yet filling and delicious dish of kneaded, thick wheat noodles cooked with sliced shiitake mushrooms, onions and carrots in a miso soup.
+Originating in Oita, this simple yet filling and delicious dish of kneaded, thick wheat noodles is cooked with sliced shiitake mushrooms, onions and carrots in a miso soup.
 Go to Kaya-no-ki, a minute’s walk from the beautiful Fuki-ji temple in Bungo-Takada, where the noodles are home-made and the other ingredients sourced from local farmers.

 The same noodles used in Dango-jiru but covered in sweetened kinako flour – finely grounded roasted soya beans – eaten as a simple snack or for dessert.
 Ideal with coffee or green tea.
 Apparently it’s been a local favourite since the Heian Period (794-1185).